Today’s wise decisions produce positive changes tomorrow.

 Your church does not have to have frustrated staff, lack of clarity and declining growth.
 Today’s wise decisions produce positive changes tomorrow.

-If you are interested in discovering how to thrive in leading big changes, there’s a bonus lesson that I haven’t mentioned publicly on that very topic in my Leading an Unstuck Church Course.
+If you are interested in discovering how to thrive in leading big changes, there’s a bonus lesson in my Leading an Unstuck Church Course.

 It details the change process and equips you to implement it well in your local church.